But that’s not what he finds when he looks outside.

 “Interesting,” Anne Elliott said.
 “There is a lot to learn.
 The rules seem reasonable.
 We’d read things online about how they didn’t make sense.
 In our opinions, that turned out to be wrong,” she said.

 “I understand that Ricardo, Pat, and Ellie are doing well in their temporary fostering at Clement House.
 It’s a very nice facility,’ I said.

 “Yes.
 We’ve visited them several times, and they seem happy there,” Ralph Elliott said.
 He was smiling.

 “The kids are going to the same school they attended previously, which is an advantage,” I said.

-“Still, they’ll have to change schools when we become their foster parents,” Anne continued.
+“Still, they’ll have to change schools when we become their foster parents because we live in a different school district,” Anne continued.
 “We told them about going to a different school.
-We were concerned about that big of a change after having to change schools twice, but they seem happy about that, too.”
+We were concerned about that big of a change after they already changed schools twice, but they seem happy about that, too.”

 “They are always happy to see the two of you,” Donna added.

 We continued to chat for a while.
 I said I had to get back to my desk to catch up since we’d been away for a week.
 They thanked me again, and we said good-bye.
 I returned to my office, knowing they were a perfect couple to be foster parents for the three middle school kids.
 The twin girls were in the sixth grade, and the boy was in the eighth grade.
 Moving to Alamo meant a change in school districts.
 It would be a good move for the three kids.
 Ralph Elliott said they were looking forward to the change from a family of two to five, which I found interesting.
 I wondered how they would cope with the change.
 Enthusiasm was a good start.

 My morning was the same as usual — lots of phone calls and email messages, but no feedback from either of my police contacts, Ashley Allisonn or David Jackson.